ichillous/JavaNotes/Notes/Polymorphism,ObjectTypeCasting,Abstraction,Interfaces.md

 - As of Java 8, interfaces can have default and static methods
 - As of Java 9, interfaces can have private methods

-### Functional Interfaces
+### 🔧 Functional Interfaces

-A functional interface is an interface that contains exactly one abstract method.
-They can be used with lambda expressions.
+A functional interface is an interface with exactly one abstract method.
+They're used with lambda expressions.

 ```java
 @FunctionalInterface